Tax Depreciation FAQ

 Refer to the section ‘In order to maximise your property tax claims and get the best results, make sure to:’

-Q: Okay, so what do you include and what differentiates you?
+Q: What do you include and what differentiates you?

 Generally, it is always best to ask the firm directly as a Quantity Surveyor’s report/ Tax Depreciation Schedule report doesn’t necessarily mean ‘undertaken and completed by a Quantity Surveyor’.
 Sure it may be ‘signed off’, but it is best to do your homework here.